 (b) mortgage any University lands.

-[Section 15 inserted by No. 32 of 2016 s.
+[Section 15 inserted: No. 32 of 2016 s.
 143.]

 15A.
 Trust moneys not immediately required may be used to erect buildings etc.

 (1) The Senate may, as and by way of investment, use and apply any trust moneys of the University not immediately required for the purposes of the trusts declared in relation thereto in and for the erection and maintenance upon lands granted to or held by the University by way of permanent endowment or otherwise belonging to the University of buildings to be used for the purpose of deriving income therefrom, but subject to section 14, not for any other purpose.